dotnet/docfx/docs/errors-and-warnings.md

 ❌ An unexpected fatal error has occurred.

 💡 To help us improve, search for an existing issue or create a new issue at https://github.com/dotnet/docfx with the provided error description.

+### circular-reference

+❌ A series of document references creates a closed loop.

+💡 Check the error message to find which files caused the reference loop, then update the affected documents to break the loop.

 ## Config